christophstrasen/WorldObserver/docs_internal/api_proposal.md

 Notes:

-- `squares()` exposes a base ObservationStream; `:nearIsoObject(...)` and `:squareHasBloodSplat()` are helper‑based refinements attached to that stream.
+- `squares()` exposes a base ObservationStream; `:nearIsoObject(...)` and `:squareHasCorpse()` are helper‑based refinements attached to that stream.
 - `:distinct("square", seconds)` is the opt‑in helper to only see the first matching observation per square within a given time window.
 - Unsubscribing from the stream (via `subscription:unsubscribe()`) is the